What You Lose Under the New Tax Regime — Complete List

 Who Should Stay on Old Regime?

-• You have an education loan (80E deduction)
+• You have an education loan (80E interest is uncapped)

-• Your total deductions are more than 30% of your income
+• Your total deductions exceed roughly 40% of your salary

 Who Should Switch to New Regime?